Weekend in Sarajevo

 Ideal For

-First-time visitors, History buffs, Foodies, Couples
+First-time visitors, History buffs, Solo travelers, Weekenders from Central Europe

 Day-by-Day Itinerary